d-krupke/cpsat-primer/README.md

         ]

         # Interval variables are actually more like constraint containers, that are then passed to the no overlap constraint
-        # Note that we could also make size and end variables, but we don't need them here
+        # Note that we could also make size and end variables, but we do not need them here
         x_interval_vars = [
             self.model.NewFixedSizeIntervalVar(
                 start=self.x_vars[i],  # the x value of the bottom left corner